rc314159/project3/README.md

 #First guess: q w e r So then the code maker would indicate the following: X O
 #Second guess: w e r t So then the code maker would indicate the following: O O

-#In this example, I've chosen to use X to indicate that a correct symbol was placed in the right place, that was the # for the first guess.
-Then the O is indicating that a correct symbol was chosen but it was not in the correct place, that was the & in the first guess.
+#In this example X indicates that a correct symbol was placed in the right place, that was the # for the first guess.
+Then the O indicates that a correct symbol was chosen but it was not in the correct place, that was the r in the first guess.

 #For the second guess since the w was removed, we lost the X but now the t has been guessed but both it and the r are in the wrong locations so two O's have been shown.